caninereason/siolnanog/README.md

  - __Footer__

-   - The links bar is situated at the bottom of the page and will either give users a convenient shortcut to information on the homepage, or links to social networks on other pages.
+   - The links bar is situated at the bottom of the page and will either give users a convenient shortcut to information on the homepage or links to social networks on other pages.
 It will always be fixed to the bottom of the page for ease of navigation.

  ![alt text](https://github.com/caninereason/Hostel-Utopia/blob/main/assets/images/footer.png)